frareb/devRate/README.md

 ## Purpose of the package

-The devRate package allows quantifying the relationship between development rate and temperature in ectotherm organisms.
+The devRate package allows quantifying the relationship between development rate and temperature in ectotherm organisms, and model species phenology using an individual-based approach.

 ## How to use the package